phildinh/Power-BI-Projects/PowerBI_Insurance_Analytics/Readme.md

 - **Strengthen Advisor Capabilities**: Further develop advisor training programs with a focus on data literacy and customer relationship management.
 This will empower advisors to make data-backed recommendations to clients, improving sales outcomes and customer satisfaction.

+## License

+Specify the license under which the project is released

+## Contact Information

+For further information, collaboration, or inquiries, feel free to contact [Phil Dinh](mailto:dinhthanhtrung2011@gmail.com).